-Mergers and Acquisitions (M&A) activities in Turkey started to increase again once the national lockdown was lifted.
+Mergers and Acquisitions (M&A) and Due Diligence (DD) activities in Turkey started to increase again once the national lockdown was lifted.
 Currently, the market generally favours buyers, especially in private company acquisitions.
 In Turkey, small M&A transactions are generally not debt-financed, but bigger transactions may use debt financing (usually bank financing).

 In Turkey, the most common way to structure a private M&A transaction is a share sale.
 Share sales can be more advantageous in terms of tax and require fewer procedural steps compared to asset sales.
 Asset sales may also be used, depending on the nature of the investment and the parties’ needs.

 A typical private M&A transaction process in Turkey usually follows customary international practices.
 The potential buyer and the seller negotiate and execute a term sheet/memorandum of understanding, which outlines the major terms to be included in the final transaction documents.
 The potential buyer and its advisers conduct due diligence on the target company.
 While due diligence is conducted, the main transaction documents and any ancillary documents are negotiated, and are normally finalised following completion of due diligence.
 The transaction documents are executed.
 Any clearances, consents, and approvals are obtained.
 Closing occurs.